What is a Marketing Funnel?

 You improve ROI across the board

-Better segmentation, stronger targeting, and clearer messaging at each stage = more efficient marketing.
+Better segmentation, stronger targeting, and clearer messaging at each stage = more efficient marketing and higher funnel ROI.
 Whether you’re a solo founder or a full-scale team, that kind of clarity compounds over time.

 Businesses using marketing automation to nurture prospects see a 451% increase in qualified leads.